WordPress Journey: Evolution Of WordPress Development From 2003 – 2020

 By Poonam Singh | January 21, 2020 |

 With the need to address blogging or content creating & publishing hassles, the term WordPress cropped up in 2003.
 Ever wondered, from where and how term WordPress development gained prominence?

 Infoxen, a WordPress Development Company will brief you with the history of WordPress & will explain all the versions with their trendsetting features & updates.

 So, B2/cafelog was a simple, unmaintained, news/weblog tool that was created for blogging by Michael Valdrighi (French programmer), it was written in PHP & MySQL database, released in 2001.

 Fascinated by its idea, Matt Mullenweg & Mike Little decided to develop a content editing & publishing platform called “WordPress” CMS as a fork (copy of source code from one software to develop another software) of B2/cafelog and released it on 27th May 2019 under GPLv2 license.

 WordPress is a software that stores content & gives users an authority to create & publish web pages with the help of domain name & hosting services.
 It is supportive of mailing lists, blogging, forums & online stores & does great usage of MySQL or MariaDB database server along with SQLite database engine.

 WordPress (WP), a modern-architectured personal publishing software can be called a “stable product” as it lives by focusing on the web standards & the user experience with its every version release.

 WordPress is a vast topic in itself.
 When it comes to adapt WordPress development, It comprises a huge list of its services from WordPress web development to WordPress plugin development, custom theme development to interface customization and more.

-Enterprises seeking WordPress development or customization solution can seamlessly contact Infoxen- a WordPress web development Company, our experts can help.
+Enterprises seeking WordPress development or customization solution can seamlessly contact Infoxen- one of the Top WordPress Web Design Companies, our experts can help.

 2020 – Sneak-Peak Of Versions 5.4, 5.5 & 5.6